Useful information FAQs.

 • Brine in the Upper Rhine Valley contains dissolved radioactive elements due to the bedrock deep underground.
 However, measurements in geothermal plants have shown that radioactivity is practically negligible.

-• Radioactive levels in brine are so low that a protective distance of a few centimetres from the pipes carrying brine is sufficient to prevent exposure on the plant site.
+• The radioactive levels in the brine are so low that a protective distance of a few centimetres from the pipes carrying brine is sufficient to prevent exposure on the plant site.

-• The system components are labelled on the floor.
-Radioactivity can only accumulate in the heat exchangers, for example, if precipitation occurs.
+• The plant components are marked on the floor.
+Only when precipitation occurs can radioactivity accumulate in the heat exchangers, for example.
+The precipitation is counteracted with a constant pressure of 23 bar.

 • Over time, it has been possible to reduce the amount of these deposits further and further.
 The residues are removed during the annual inspection in compliance with all prescribed safety precautions to protect employees and are disposed of in accordance with an authorised disposal route.